maskarade/Android-Orma/README.md

 }
 ```

 ## Type Adapters

 Orma models are able to have embedded objects with **type adapters**.

 ### Static Type Adapters

-Static type adapters are used to serialize and deserialize a object on inserting a model or selecting a model, respectively.
+Static type adapters are used to adapt a class to an SQLite storage type, which
+are resolved in compile time.

 They are defined by `@StaticTypeAdapter` with `targetType` and `serializedType` options.